ofirasp/AudioTop/README.md

 # version 1.0.0
 ## 3.3.2024
-* Add new 3 types of meters using the volumio titles metadata
+* 3 types of meters using the volumio titles metadata
   * With this version, only support the 1280*400 resolution
   * Custom skins can be added (for all resultion)
     * Look at the meters.txt file